athomasq/athomasq.github.io/investing/investing-in-public-appendices/learning-to-be-picky-as-an-angel.md

 The trick, I'm increasingly beginning to realize, is to accept *the right kind* of imperfection.
 Or equivalently, to take the right kind of risk: what quant traders refer to as *"compensated risk"*.

-I want to invest in things that can change, and with those changes, the value of the company goes up.
+I want to bet on factors that can change, such that with those changes, the value of the company goes up.
+I *don't* want to bet on things that can't be changed.

-Team, market/macro, and product/tech are hard to change.

-Traction, competion, can easily change

-So I'm not a traction investor
+Team, market/macro, and business-model/product-value-prop are hard to change.
+So I want to back companies that already have these; I *don't* want to take a risk here.
+This takes care of the first objection: empirically, it's rare for a startup without a great team AND great market/macro tailwinds AND a great business-model/value-prop to deliver outlier success, so I'm not missing out by insisting on these attributes.
+(Though of course, I still have to *identify* these attributes correctly.)

+Meanwhile, traction, competition, names on the cap table -- these are all things that can and will change over time, and as they change, I expect valuations to rise.
+I'm happy to take a bet on these factors, in the knowledge that I'm being compensated for the risk I'm taking.
+And this takes care of the second objection: by investing in copmanies that don't have strong signals on these dimensions, I'm getting discounted valuations.

 (But if I were investing at later stages, I would totally be a traction + narrative investor)

+It's difficult and unlikely for startups without a great team AND great market/macro tailwinds AND a great business-model/value-prop to deliver outlier success.

 I don't mind investing in a company with early or minimal traction.
 If traction subsequently picks up, the valu of the company wil go up; I've been compensated for the risk I took.